The EC campus map can help you find your way around campus and find the best parking spot.

-Elmira College's residence halls are where you can forge friendships and find support systems.
-Many dormitory options are available with amenities.
+From incoming first-years and returning undergraduates to transfer students and graduate students, Elmira College's residence halls are where you form friendships and find support systems.

-At Elmira, there are five traditional halls, the Twin Towers, and the Cottages.
-It's in the residence halls that you will forge friendships and find support systems.
+Entering college sometimes comes with new changes.
+Whether it's sharing a room for the first time, getting involved, or starting college classes, the first year can be overwhelming.
+It's in the residence halls that you make friends and find support systems that can last a lifetime.
 Each floor has a Resident Assistant, a student staff member who helps answer your questions and help you find solutions to problems.
-They also plan activities and events that bring the hall together, creating a home away from home.
+Resident Assistants also plan activities and events that bring the hall together, creating a home away from home.

 Are students required to live on campus all four years?